 Today, the red envelope is a symbolic continuation of these eight coins, symbolising good luck and protection from evil spirits.
 The envelopes were traditionally meant for children, but today they are given to friends, family, and even coworkers.
 They can be sent digitally — largely popularised on the Chinese messaging app WeChat — and there is even a red envelope emoji that you can send to your friends.

 Over time, the tradition has moved outside of China and is now practiced globally in different cultural contexts.
-Though sometimes the envelope colour is changed, it is still a positive gesture generally symbolising well wishes.
+Though sometimes the envelope color is changed, it is still a positive gesture generally symbolising well wishes.

 If you decide you'd like to send someone money this Lunar New Year, just make sure that the amount doesn't include the number four, since it's bad luck, according to Chinese myth.
 However, the number eight is the luckiest and is said to bring prosperity to those who receive it.